jeff-hykin/silver_spectacle/README.md

 For example:
 - Go to [Chart JS's website](https://www.chartjs.org/docs/latest/general/data-structures.html)
-- Find an example, such as [this line chart](https://www.chartjs.org/docs/latest/charts/line.html)
+- Find a plot, such as [this line chart](https://www.chartjs.org/docs/latest/charts/line.html)
 - Then do a near 1-to-1 mapping to python

-Take a look at their `setup` tab
+For example, with that line chart, look at their `setup` tab
 ![setup_tab](https://user-images.githubusercontent.com/17692058/127252596-90333d78-8cd1-43ee-8764-c92ff90697b6.png)

 Look at the `config` tab